 Water , plumbing and bathroom fittings

 Repair Category 1

-Notes No reportable defects were apparent.
+Notes No significant defects were noted.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.
+The roof void water tank requires a lid.

-and hot water
+Heating and hot water

-1
+Repair Category 1

-No reportable defects were apparent.
-We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
+Notes No significant defects were noted.
+We assume the oil boiler has been installed and maintained in line with the manufacturer's guidelines.

-י ו ו